 The good news is that hypnotherapy can help (iii).
 The mysterious nature of its origin and its sudden appearance seemingly out of nowhere lends itself ideally to analytical hypnotherapy which, working on the principle of "cause and effect", seeks to uncover the causes thereby removing the effects.

-I offer a free, no obligation, introductory consultation at which we can discuss the different options - all in complete confidence even if you decide not go ahead - so do please feel free to get in touch, either by text or phone on 07714590798 or by email here.
+I offer a free, no obligation, introductory consultation at which we can discuss how hypnotherapy might help you - all in complete confidence even if you decide not go ahead - so do please feel free to get in touch, either by text or phone on 07761 198 504 or by email here.

 I look forward to hearing from you.

-* If you are suffering from chest pain for the first time, standard medical advice is to phone 999 or present to A&E (but don't drive yourself there).
-Do not rely on advice from this site until you have been given the all clear by a relevant medical professional.
+*If you have chest pains, do not rely on any advice from this site until you have been given the all clear by a relevant medical professional*

 (i) Burton R. The Anatomy of Melancholy, London, UK: 1621 (Google Scholar)